Overall, I'd say that my basement shop is pretty well-equipped, though

 again, others perhaps not.
 Either way, it continues to be fun, and it all begins

-here with this panoramic shot.
+here with this panoramic shot (click on photo thumbnails to enlarge).

 The centerpiece of my shop is the table saw.
 I have the Craftsman contractor